GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Evaluation

-\paragraph{A Strong Baseline Fine-Tuned on \shortname{}.} To validate the effectiveness of the dataset, especially the auto-generated training set, we propose a question-type-aware instruction tuning to fine-tune LLaVA-Med-v1-7B~\cite{li2024llava} on the training set of \shortname{}, termed as \texttt{LLaVA-Med-\shortname{}}, serving as a simple baseline.
+\paragraph{A Strong Baseline Fine-Tuned on \shortname{}.} To validate the effectiveness of the dataset, especially the auto-generated training set, we propose a question-type-aware instruction tuning to fine-tune LLaVA-Med-v1-7B~\cite{li2024llava} on the training set of \shortname{}, termed as \texttt{LLaVA-Med-\shortname{}}, serving as a strong baseline.
 Specifically, for each VQA sample from our \shortname{}, we add a type prompt $\bf{X}_{\texttt{Type}}$ after the original system prompt and a question $\bf{X}_{\texttt{Question}}$ with its answer $\bf{X}_{\texttt{Answer}}$, textual reason $\bf{X}_{\texttt{Reason}}$, and corresponding visual location $\bf{X}_{\texttt{Location}}$, constructing a single-turn dialogue as in Table~\ref{tab:prompt_tuning_format}.
-Generally, $\bf{X}_{\texttt{Type}}$ is ``Input an \{Type\} question, and the assistant will output its answer \{Supplement\} with a detailed reason and corresponding visual location.'' where \{Type\} refers to ``open-ended/closed-ended/single-choice/multi-choice'' and \{Supplement\} is replaced by ``\texttt{none}/(yes or no)/(an option)/(some options)'', respectively.
-We have shown some input samples in the Appendix.
+Generally, $\bf{X}_{\texttt{Type}}$ is ``Input a \{Type\} question, and the assistant will output its answer \{Supplement\} with a detailed reason and corresponding visual location.'' where \{Type\} refers to ``open-ended/closed-ended/single-choice/multi-choice'' and \{Supplement\} is replaced by ``\texttt{none}/(yes or no)/(an option)/(some options)'', respectively.
+Some input samples, as well as the fine-tuning details, are shown in the Appendix.

-\paragraph{Training Details.} We fine-tune both the visual projection layers and the LLM components of LLaVA-Med-v1 (after stage II) by calculating the auto-regressive loss to predict the assistant’s responses and the dialogue termination token \texttt{<STOP>}.
-Particularly, the model is trained for 3 epochs on four NVIDIA H100 GPUs with a batch size of 64, taking around 54 hours.
-The network is warmed up in the ﬁrst 0.03 epochs with a linear learning rate from 3e-7 to 2e-5, which further decays by cosine schedule.
-The optimizer is AdamW.
-To accelerate training, we employ the Fully Sharded Data Parallel (FSDP) mechanism, the bf16 (Brain Floating Point) data format, and gradient checkpointing.